vuejs/v2.vuejs.org/src/v2/guide/components-functional.md

 > Note: in versions before 2.3.0, the `props` option is required if you wish to accept props in a functional component.
 In 2.3.0+ you can omit the `props` option and all attributes found on the component node will be implicitly extracted as props.

-Each of these is explained in more detail below.
+ <a id="context-object"></a> Each of these is explained in more detail below.
 In both cases, everything the component needs is passed through `context`, which is an object containing:

 - `props`: An object of the provided props
 - `children`: An array of the VNode children